Helperbird/website/src/help/how-to-use-the-helperbird-pdf-reader.md

 ---
 layout: templates/help.html
-title: How to use text to speech on pdfs  - Helperbird
+title: PDF support with text to speech  - Helperbird
-description: Learn how to use text to speech on pdfs, also immerive reader.
+description: Discover Helperbirds pdf support and how to use the text to speech, immersive reader and much more.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,